 Something that is always on our mind is healthcare.
 But, you don’t need to worry because healthcare insurance in Mérida is less expensive than in the US.
 However, your private health insurance will vary according to existing preconditions, age, and the duration covered.
 Hence, it can cost you somewhere between MXN 10,000 to MXN 60,000 per year.

-In the part of education, Merida has options ranging from public to private to international schools.
+In the field of education, Merida has options ranging from public to private to international schools.
 You can also homeschool your children, as it’s recognizable in Mexico.

 When you walk around the city, the peaceful atmosphere will make you marvel at its beauty.
 It will offer you- urban vibrancy, colonial-era charm, and access to some of the best cultural events, natural reserves, secluded beaches, art, and archaeological reserves.